open-telemetry/opentelemetry-operator/docs/api.md

 PrometheusCR defines the configuration for the retrieval of PrometheusOperator CRDs ( servicemonitor.monitoring.coreos.com/v1 and podmonitor.monitoring.coreos.com/v1 )  retrieval.
+All CR instances which the ServiceAccount has access to will be retrieved.
+This includes other namespaces.

 <table>
     <thead>